shereenElSayed/caplets_implementation/README.md

 '''

 Please note if you choose a different prefix for the installation, use it for caplets_DIR.
 The default installation is "/usr/local/lib/cmake/caplets"

+# Examples
+In folder ./examples check the test_*.txt files.
+The [0] indicates this is a false case and should fail the validation and [1] is a correct test